Acquaintance Time of a Graph: The Range of

-Next, we describe a $O(n)$-rounds strategy that allows $p_1,\dots,p_\Delta$ to meet all agents.
+Next, we describe an $O(n)$-rounds strategy that allows $p_1,\dots,p_\Delta$ to meet all agents.
 For any $1 \leq i \leq \Delta$ consider a subtree $T_i=(V_i,E_i)$ of $G$ rooted at $v_i$.
 It is enough to show how the agents $p_1,\dots,p_\Delta$ can meet all agents from $T_i$ in $O(|T_i|)$ rounds.
 First, let $p_i$ meet all agents in $T_i$ in $O(|T_i|)$ steps and return back to $v_i$.
 This can be done by running $p_i$ along a DFS of $T_i$.
-It is enough now to find a $O(|T_i|)$- rounds strategy that allows all agents of $T_i$ to visit in the root $r$.
+It is enough now to find a $O(|T_i|)$- rounds strategy that allows all agents of $T_i$ to visit the root $r$.
 This task can be reduced to the routing problem considered in Claim~\ref{claim:routing subgraphs}.
-Specifically, define a tree on $2|V_i|$ vertices that contains the tree $T_i$ with additional $|V_i|$ vertices each connected only to vertex $r$.
-It is easy to see that a strategy that routes all agents from the copy of $T_i$ to the additional vertices can be turned into a strategy that allows all agents of $T_i$ to visit in the root $r$.
-By Claim~\ref{claim:routing subgraphs} such strategy can be implemented using $O(|T_i|)$ rounds.
+Specifically, define a tree $T'$ on $2|V_i|+1$ vertices rooted at $r$ that contains the tree $T_i$ with additional $|V_i|$ vertices each connected only to the root $r$.

+By Claim~\ref{claim:routing subgraphs} there is a $O(|T_i|)$-rounds strategy in $T'$ that routes all agents from the copy of $T_i$ to the additional $|V_i|$ vertices.
+It is easy to see that this strategy can be turned into a strategy that allows all agents of $T_i$ to visit in the root $r$ by disregarding the edges between $r$ and the additional (imaginary) vertices.
 This completes the proof of Claim~\ref{claim:AC-bound maxdeg}. \end{proofof}